PipeRift/rift/Docs/Development/Setup.md

 - Build with `cmake --build build`

 ### 2. Clone Rift locally
 Clone Rift from [`https://github.com/PipeRift/rift`](https://github.com/PipeRift/rift) into a folder of your choice.

 Make sure all submodules have been initialized.
-You can run `Programs/InitSubmodules.bat` to do it.
+You can run `Programs/InitSubmodules.bat` to do it (or `git submodule update --init --recursive`).

 ### 2. Use an IDE
 Any IDE supporting CMake is suitable.

-Before we start building the project, we need to tell the project where our LLVM installation is located.
+Before we start building the project, we need to tell it where our LLVM installation is located.
+We do this by setting `RIFT_LLVM_PATH` variable in cmake cache to our llvm path.

 ## Linux

-### Install dependencies
+### 1. Install dependencies
-TO BE TESTED

-Make sure your system is updated with `sudo apt update` and `sudo apt upgrade`
+Make sure your system is updated with `sudo apt update` and `sudo apt upgrade` first.

 Install LLVM and Clang 13
 `sudo apt install clang-13`

-Install Rift dependencies
+Install dependencies
 `sudo apt install build-essential xz-utils curl xorg-dev libx11-dev xlibmesa-glu-dev`

+### 2. Clone Rift locally
+Clone Rift from [`https://github.com/PipeRift/rift`](https://github.com/PipeRift/rift) into a folder of your choice.

+Make sure all submodules have been initialized (with `git submodule update --init --recursive`).

+### 2. Use an IDE
+Any IDE supporting CMake is suitable.

+NOTE: In Linux we don't need to specify the path to LLVM since it will be detected, but if we have multiple installations, we can choose which one by setting cmake variable `RIFT_LLVM_PATH` to the path we want.